Commitment to Safety

 Line/Rope Shear device (STANDARD): The line/rope shearing device installs in the drum housing on Bandit drum-style hand-fed chippers and acts as a counter-knife.
 It’s designed to improve the chance of severing a rope, line, or similar item should it be drawn into the chipper knives.
-This patent-pending device is standard on all current Bandit drum-style hand-fed chippers.
+This patented device is standard on all current Bandit drum-style hand-fed chippers.

 Lock Pins (STANDARD): All Bandit hand-fed chippers are equipped with a chipper hood lock pin, designed with a keyed padlock to secure the chipper hoods and doors in the closed position.
 Never use a homemade or make-shift hood pin system.